 While the doctors and nurses get all of the glory, the truth is, they could not do their jobs if it weren’t for the healthcare administrators working tirelessly in the background.
 That’s because these professionals are responsible for making sure the facility stays organized, on budget and runs as efficiently as possible.
 In this capacity, you have the ability to affect positive change and help countless people every single day.

 Of course, we can’t talk about a career in healthcare without mentioning that the industry is the largest in the United States, supplying roughly 11 million jobs to workers all across the country.
-And to be clear, healthcare administrators are not just needed in hospitals, but also in doctor’s offices, urgent care clinics and nursing homes.
+It has also become one of the most important ones worldwide, with ongoing pandemic as well as several other factors such as ageing population, increasing diseases and sedentary lifestyles.
+An increase in the sedentary lifestyle has also accelerated due to increasing work-from-home in many industries and job types.
+To be clear, healthcare administrators are not just needed in hospitals, but also in doctor’s offices, urgent care clinics and nursing homes.
 These professionals are also often employed within the government, for pharmaceutical companies and with healthcare device manufacturers.
 The job opportunities are almost endless and seem to grow each year!

-You can also expect a very fine salary, with the average annual income being roughly $88,00 a year, according to the BLS.
+You can also expect a very fine salary, with the median annual income being roughly $104,280 a year for 2020, according to the BLS.
 Having said that, top earners in the filed can make upwards of $200,000 a year.
 Something to strive for!

 Some of the exciting classes you can look forward to taking with a healthcare administration major are accounting, finance, healthcare law and policy, human resources, ethics, information systems, operations management and more.

 Human Services (Substance Abuse, Counseling, Child and Family Services, etc.)